LCERD/.github/profile/README.md

 | Name                                                                    | Creator                                     | Description                                        |
 |-------------------------------------------------------------------------|---------------------------------------------|----------------------------------------------------|
 | [LCE Decompilation Project](https://github.com/GRAnimated/MinecraftLCE) | [GRAnimated](https://github.com/GRAnimated) | Decompilation of Minecraft: Legacy Console Edition |

+## Notice
+Neither we nor any of our projects are associated with Mojang Studios, nor Microsoft.
+Minecraft is a trademark of Mojang Studios and Microsoft.